Virtual-Coffee/VC-Community-Docs/monthly-challenges/public-speaking/README.md

 - Mondays, 09:00 AM ET for Monday inspiration
 - Fridays, noon ET

-## Script Templates
+## Prompts

-Below are script templates for our kick-off announcements and async check-ins.
+Below are previous prompts for our kick-off announcements and async check-ins.

-### Kick-Off Announcement 2024
+### Kick-Off Announcement

 N/A